kaden-saucedo/kaden-saucedo.github.io/research.md

 # **Research**

-My research focuses on moduli spaces of surfaces, Specially quartic del Pezzo surfaces and their weighted variants.
-I am currently working on κ-class computations for these moduli spaces, using KSBA-stability and explicit intersection-theoretic techniques.
+My research focuses on moduli spaces of surfaces, especially del Pezzo surfaces and their weighted variants.
+I am currently working on $$\kappa$$-class computations for these moduli spaces, using KSBA-stability and explicit intersection-theoretic techniques.
 These del Pezzo examples are guided by the combinatorics of surface degenerations, including relationships with Weyl groups and associated graphs.
 I am generally motivated by settings where concrete examples illuminate how intersection theory, combinatorics, and birational geometry interact.

 I am particularly interested in:

-- **KSBA moduli of surfaces:** compactified moduli spaces of well-behaved surface pairs, especially del Pezzo surfaces.
+- **KSBA moduli of surfaces:** compactified moduli spaces of well-behaved surface pairs, especially marked del Pezzo surfaces.
 - **Tautological classes on moduli spaces:** in particular the $$\kappa$$-classes, their intersection theory, and their role in the structure of the Chow ring.
 - **Del Pezzo surfaces and their degenerations:** understanding how del Pezzo surfaces fit into KSBA compactifications and how their degenerations are reflected in boundary strata.